-- 6. Tables, tablecloths, racks and/or shelves and other display equipment - 7.
+- 1. Your space number and map write down your space number when you receive your assignment.
+Bring a market map to help you locate the space. - 2.
+Your space fee - 3.
+Your products - 4.
+Canopy - 5.
+Canopy weights- Each canopy leg is required to have its own 25lb weight.
+You will need four (4) 25lb weights total. - 6.
+Tables, tablecloths, racks and/or shelves and other display equipment - 7.
 Signage you must bring a sign telling customers the name and location of your business.
-All of your products must have their prices clearly signed. - 8.
+All your products must have their prices clearly signed. - 8.
 Plastic and/or paper bags, boxes, flats for customer purchases - 9.
 Broom and dustpan for clean up - 10.
 A certified scale (if appropriate) - 11.
 Cash box and plenty of change - 12.
 Promotional materials and business cards - 13.
 Hand washing station and appropriate supplies if you are sampling (see ODA guidelines in the appendix section of this book) - 14.
 Trash cans (you must take your garbage with you at the end of the day) - 15.
 Pens, pencils, chalk, markers, calculators - 16.
 Personal comfort items such as hats, scarves and drinking water - 17.
 Smiles!